 Marianne Williamson is an internationally acclaimed spiritual author and lecturer.
 Six of her ten published books have been New York Times Best Sellers.
 Four of these have been #1 New York Times Best Sellers.
-A Return to Love is considered a must-read of The New Spirituality.
+A Return to Love is considered a must-read of the new spirituality.
 A paragraph from that book, beginning “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure…” is considered an anthem for a contemporary generation of seekers.

-In December 2006, a Newsweek magazine poll named Marianne Williamson one of the fifty most influential baby boomers.
+A Newsweek magazine poll named Marianne Williamson one of the fifty most influential baby boomers.
 According to Time magazine, “Yoga, the Cabala and Marianne Williamson have been taken up by those seeking a relationship with God that is not strictly tethered to Christianity.”

 A Return to Love Returns Again and Again in the Movies

 EDITOR’S NOTE: When Marianne Williamson wrote her best selling book A Return to Love in 1992, she never expected that a few of the words she wrote would turn up in films at pivotal plot points.
 Yet, that is what has happened in two recent movies.
 In the 2005 movie Coach Carter, starring Samuel L. Jackson, it becomes the answer a high school player gives to a question by Jackson that turns the tone of the movie.
 In the 2006 movie Akeelah and the Bee, it becomes the quote hanging in her spelling bee coach’s study that finally awakens her ‘light.’
 While searching the Internet for a little history on how this quote has achieved a life of its own, I found a wonderful article that was just too good to not share in its entirety.
-It is reprinted here for your enjoyment by permission.
+It is reprinted here for your enjoyment.

 Light from an Unexpected Source

 By Matt Ehlers, Staff Writer for The News and Observer of Raleigh, North Carolina